samid737/scrambledev/_posts/2017-11-13-object-oriented-aircraft-model-sounds-engine-model.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WTg3_xKTTW0?rel=0" frameborder="0" gesture="media" allowfullscreen></iframe>

 Forget about my piloting skills for now, but as you can see, restructuring to object oriented code allows you to add more aircraft to the simulation!
 Pretty neat  right?!
 The second aircraft is completely autonomous and has the autopilot engaged.
-However, it lacks A pilot (AI), so it cannot fly without the autopilot engaged.
+However, it lacks a pilot (AI), so it cannot fly without the autopilot engaged.
 I also decided to change the camera tracking logic to always track the player.

 *Scramble JS uses Phaser 2 as game engine.
 Fore more info, visit [Phaser.io](http://www.phaser.io).*